How to Avoid Capital Gains Tax on Inherited Property in Australia: Expert Strategies Revealed

 What if I Don’t Qualify for an Exemption?

-In cases where you don’t sell the property within the two-year window and the previous owner chose to generate income (i.e. it wasn’t the deceased’s main residence), either at some point during their period of ownership or right before their death, you might still qualify for a partial exemption.
+In cases where you don’t sell the property within the two-year window and the previous owner chose to produce income from the property (i.e. it wasn’t the deceased’s main residence), either at some point during their period of ownership or right before their death, you might still qualify for a partial exemption.

 Essentially, the ATO will only require you to pay capital gains tax on the period where the property was rented out (i.e., non-residence days).